 The Assessor must retain the following documentation, complying with Section 3.1 Acceptable Data, to validate the Assessment Area:

-NLA schedules provided by the building owner
+NLA surveys, leases, or other third-party documentation meeting the Measurement Standard.

 AND / OR

-NLA surveys, leases, or other third-party documentation

-AND / OR

-Assessor’s calculations based on plans or site measurements.
+Assessor’s calculations based on plans or site measurements meeting the Measurement Standard.

-Documentation provided by the building owner, or other third-party, used to determine or validate the Assessment Area must be endorsed as being measured in accordance with the PCA March 1997 Method of Measurement for Lettable Area Alternatively, documentation endorsed as using the Building Owners and Managers Association (BOMA) 1989 Method of Measurement or the BOMA 1985 Method of Measurement (Net Rentable Area) is also acceptable.
+Documentation provided by the building owner, or other third-party, used to determine or validate the Assessment Area must be endorsed as being measured in accordance with the Measurement Standard (see Section 2.2 - Definitions).